chrisknox97/ufos/README.md

 Finally, we use our established function to create and display a new table containing our new filtered values.

       filterTable();

+The JavaScript file where this portion of code exists can be found here.

 ### Searching for Sightings